awslabs/assisted-log-enabler-for-aws/README.md

 * AWS CloudTrail service is checked to see there is at least one CloudTrail configured.
 (Single Account only as of this release)
 * If no trail is configured, one is created and configured to log to the bucket created.
 (Single Account only as of this release)
 * If EKS Clusters exist, audit & authenticator logs are turned on.
 (Single Account only as of this release)
+* NEW!
+Route 53 Query Logging is turned on for VPCs that do not have it turned on already.

 ### Running the Code
-The code in it's current form can be ran inside the following:
+The code in its current form can be ran inside the following:
 * AWS CloudShell (preferred)
 * AWS Lambda